-To perform the latency measurement, a packet is sent using the DEPI Latency Measurement Sublayer Header with Function '0000" (shown in Figure 59).
+To perform the latency measurement, a packet is sent using the DEPI Latency Measurement Sublayer Header with Function '0000" (shown in Figure 60).
 The receiver responds to DLM requests.
 This sublayer header is designed to be used with any active L2TPv3 session between the CCAP Core and the RPD.
 It may be used with MPT, MCM, and PSP pseudowire types.
 It is anticipated that this particular message exchange may occur between hardware mechanisms at either end of the DEPI interface.

-Figure 59 - DEPI Latency Measurement (DLM) Sublayer Header for Latency Measurements
+Figure 60 - DEPI Latency Measurement (DLM) Sublayer Header for Latency Measurements

 Field Description V 1 bit.
 VCCV bit.
 Set to 0.
 Reserved for compatibility with [RFC 5085].
 S 1 bit.
 Sequence bit.
 Set to 0. Н 2 bits.
 Extended Header bits.
 Set to '01' to indicate the presence of the DLM sublayer header. Х 1 bit.
 Reserved bit.
 Set to all zeroes at the transmitter, ignored at the receiver.
 Flow ID 3 bits.
 Flow Identifier.
 Reserved 4 bits.
 Reserved field.
 Set to all zeroes at the transmitter, ignored at the receiver.
 Function 4 bits.
 Set to '0000' to indicate DEPI latency measurement function.
 Code Field 1 byte.
 The permitted values are described below: 0 = A DLM-EI-RQ (DLM EQAM Ingress Request) packet originated by the CCAP Core requesting a measurement to be made at a reference point adjacent to the DEPI ingress port of the RPD.
 1 = A DLM-EI-RP (DLM EQAM Ingress Reply) packet originated by the RPD with a Timestamp End value calculated at a reference point adjacent to the DEPI ingress port of the RPD.
 2 = A DLM-EE-RQ (DLM EQAM Egress Request) packet originated by the CCAP Core requesting a measurement to be made at a reference point adjacent to the DEPI egress port of the RPD.
 3 = A DLM-EE-RP (DLM EQAM Egress Reply) packet originated by the RPD with a Timestamp End value calculated at a reference point adjacent to the DEPI egress port of the RPD.
+3 = A DLM-EE-RP (DLM EQAM Egress Reply) packet originated by the RPD with a Timestamp End value calculated at a reference point adjacent to the DEPI egress port of the RPD.
+3 = A DLM-EE-RP (DLM EQAM Egress Reply) packet originated by the RPD with a Timestamp End value calculated at a reference point adjacent to the DEPI egress port of the RPD.
+3 = A DLM-EE-RP (DLM EQAM Egress Reply) packet originated by the RPD with a Timestamp End value calculated at a reference point adjacent to the DEPI egress port of the RPD.
 Values 4-255 are reserved.
 Transaction ID 1 byte.
 This is a unique ID assigned by the sender and returned by receiver.
 The transaction ID is unique for each transaction.
 DOCSIS Timestamp Start 4 bytes.
 Timestamp sent by sender.
 DOCSIS Timestamp End 4 bytes.
 Timestamp existing at the receiver.

-Table 32 - DEPI Latency Measurement (DLM) Sublayer Header for Latency Measurement Details packet and the receiving of a DLM-EE-RP packet on DEPI flows corresponding to DOCSIS channels.
+Table 33 - DEPI Latency Measurement (DLM) Sublayer Header for Latency Measurement Details packet and the receiving of a DLM-EE-RP packet on DEPI flows corresponding to DOCSIS channels.
 The CCAP Core MUST send the DLM packet to the RPD on an existing R-DEPI session flow (either PSP, MCM, or D-MPT).
 The CCAP Core MUST set the proper DSCP values for the DLM packet based on the R-DEPI session being measured.